sjiaire/cr-site-natacha/content/houses/charming-kagugu.md

 Stay in this gorgeous 4-bedroom furnished house located in the calm area of Kagugu nearby Airtel Headquarters.
 Kagugu is a family-friendly residential neighborhood nearby Nyarutarama and Gisozi with easy access to shops and international schools.

 This charming semi-detached 2-storey residence is spacious and contemporary.
-On the ground floor, it has a comfortable living and dining room, a wide equipped kitchen and an es suite guest bedroom.
+On the ground floor, it has a comfortable living and dining room, a wide equipped kitchen and an ensuite guest bedroom.
 Upstairs, there are 3 beautiful en suite bedrooms with large closets and balconies.

 Outdoor, there is a vast parking space with car port, staff quarters and a back garden.